 Heroin withdrawal is not life-threatening.
 It is, however, extremely painful and uncomfortable.

 Heroin is an opioid, and like all opioids, when used these chemicals bind with the opioid receptors in the brain.
 This chemical reaction is the source of the pain reducing effects of all opioids.
 The secondary effect is to release to cause the brains and nervous system to release dopamine.
-Dopamine causes the pleasurable feelings, the “high,” associated with heroin and opioid abuse.
+Dopamine causes pleasurable feelings, the “high,” associated with heroin and opioid abuse.

 Another effect of heroin and other opioids is the suppression of the release of the neurochemical noradrenaline, or norepinephrine.
 This chemical normally allows for alertness.
 Thus, when people use heroin they become extraordinarily sleepy.
 This is the phenomenon of “nodding off” so common to heroin users.